SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "If you need to take a break, just say so, I could even carry you if you get tired."

 I giggle at the idea.
 "I'm fine, for now.
 Thank you, though."

+We walk for a while in silence as I get used to this new way of walking.

+I break the silence.
+"Do you think we could have a tea party with Fluttershy?"

+"Oh, that sounds fun and relaxing, I hope we can."

+"Me too."

+"Is that why you wanted to go to Fluttershy's?"

+"That, and it would give my legs a good workout after being inside all this time."

+"Good idea, Twilight."

+"Thank you."

+We walk for a bit longer, and I can feel it in my legs.

+*I'm going to need to sit down when we get there.*

+Pinkie breaks the silence.
+"If Twister and Parchment do get together, what would their friends say?"

+"I think they would be happy for them, don't you?"

+"Yea, I agree."

+"You said Twister was scared to ask Parchment out?"

+"Yes, why?"

+"So, you are saying Twister does like Parchment romantically?"

+"Yes."

+"Well, I am saying Parchment does like Twister back, romantically."

+"Oh."

+We walk the rest of the trip in silence, no doubt Pinkie's mind racing the whole way.

+Mine too, actually.

+We knock on Fluttershy's door as I breathe heavy, my legs are on fire.

+*Being injured takes a lot of energy, I need a break.*

+I hear the door open and Fluttershy say, "Hello girls, would you like to come in?"

+"Yes, please," Pinkie says politely.

+Pinkie leads me inside and over to the couch.
+"Sit down and rest, you look tired."

+I sit down and immediately feel relived.

+*Maybe I should take a nap, I don't know if I can attend a tea party in this state.*

+"Fluttershy, can we have a tea party here?
+We wanted to relax with you and have a good time."

+"Sure, that sounds nice, but I might need help getting it all setup."

+I lay down as my tiredness overtakes me.
+"Thank you!
+Can I take a nap while you two set it up?
+I'm not much help while I'm blind, anyway."

+I yawn before I hear Fluttershy and Pinkie say yes.

+I'm so exhausted from the walk, I fall asleep before saying goodnight.

+***

+I wake up feeling energized and warm.
+Somepony had wrapped a blanket around me while I was asleep.

+I call out to them.
+"Pinkie?
+Fluttershy?"

+Fluttershy replies, "I'm here.
+Pinkie went into town to get tea, I was out."

+*Fluttershy might have some advice for me.*

+"Can we talk?"

+"Sure, what's up?"

+I explain everything to her like I did with Rarity, and everything that happened since then: our sleeping arrangements, heart pancakes, using the nicknames, my plans to kiss her cheek.

+"Oh, are you going to ask her out?"

+"I want to, but a part of me is terrified that if I'm wrong it will ruin our friendship."

+"If it helps, I think she likes you back."

+"Thanks, that's what Rarity said too."

+"When are you going to kiss her cheek?"

+"I was planning to do it tonight, after she tells me a bedtime story."

+"I believe in you!"
+Fluttershy hugs me gently.

+"Thanks."
+I hug back.

+"Twilight?"

+"Yes?"

+"Your mane is a mess.
+Do you want me to brush it?"

+I take a second to answer, feeling a blush coming over me.
+I reply sheepishly, "Can you ask Pinkie to do it when she gets back?"

+"Sure, she should be back soon."

+True to Fluttershy's word, Pinkie returned a few minutes later, closing the door behind her.

+Fluttershy and I welcome her back, and she hugs me before I presume hugging Fluttershy.

+Fluttershy speaks up.
+"Pinkie, could you brush Twilight's mane?
+It looks a mess."

+"Sure, here is the tea you asked for!"

+"Thank you, I'll start on the tea while you help her."

+I sit up on the couch and wrap the blanket around myself.

+I feel Pinkie get on the couch beside me.
+I turn my back to her so she can brush my hair.

+She starts to brush it as I hear her humming a tune.

+"Thank you," I say as I try to not focus on the blush that just took up residence on my face.

+I focus on her humming as I get lost in thought, unconsciously swaying to her music.

+*I love this, I love her.*

+*I have to do it, tonight.*

+*I must kiss her.*

+*I must know.*

+*All three of us think she likes me back.*

+*We have to be right.*

+*For me…*

+*For my heart.*

+"Twilight?"

+Thinking about kissing her cheek last night makes me blush more.

+"Twilight."

+*It felt so nice.*

+I'm startled out of my thoughts as I feel Pinkie wrap her hooves around me, hugging me from behind.

+"Ah, sorry…"

+"It's fine, I'm done brushing your mane."

+"Thank you."

+"What do you wanna do until the tea is done?"

+I think for a moment before saying, "This."

+I push backwards, leaning on Pinkie until we fall back.
+I land on her chest, laying my head on her.

+Pinkie wraps her hooves around me, holding me.
+I lay there, listening to her heartbeat.

+I whisper, "I love you."

+Pinkie whispers back, "I love you."

+I nuzzle her chest and Pinkie nuzzles the top of my head in response.